 Throughout history, there have been many doctors and other scientists who have experimented upon themselves.
 Whether that's really a good idea is up for debate, but Jonas Salk believed so strongly in the efficacy of his new polio vaccine that he and his family were the first test subjects.
 When its worth was proven, the vaccine was widely distributed, and the disease was essentially wiped out in the developed world.
-Salk himself became famous, but he refused to patent his creation, insisting it belonged to everyone and asking “Could you patent the sun?"
+Salk himself became famous, but he refused to patent his creation, insisting it belonged to everyone and asking, "Could you patent the sun?"

 The Vikings of ancient Scandinavia weren't quite the bloodthirsty brutes that Hollywood typically portrays.
 For example, on the occasion of a marriage, some Viking communities would give the new bride a kitten as a wedding present.
 Freyja, their love goddess, was said to ride in a cart pulled by a team of cats, so bringing a cat into a new household brought a blessing of love to the newlyweds.

 All humans, no matter what language they speak, have an accent.
 While there's no such thing as a "standard" accent, some are more universal while others tend to be more difficult to understand for outsiders.
 Surprisingly, the same is true of goats.
-Goats who grow up and live together produce bleats that sound alike, but they may not be interpreted in the same way as goats from other groups.
-As we learn more about animals, we find that many of them have more vocal flexibility than previously thought.
+Goats who grow up and live together produce bleats that sound alike, but they may not be interpreted in the same way by goats from other groups.
+As we learn more about animals, we find that many of them have more vocal flexibility than previously assumed.

 If music makes cows produce more milk, what does it do for humans?
 As it turns out, listening to music, particularly up-tempo beats, can actually increase feelings of generosity.
 Music with "prosocial" lyrics that advocate kindness and helpfulness actually promotes those qualities in listeners, making them more empathetic and less aggressive.
 In one experiment, German people who listened to Aretha Franklin's song "Respect" actually showed more positive attitudes toward women!

-Cars in the 1950s, if they had safety devices at all, had only lap belts, which may have actually made accidents more dangerous.
+Cars in the '50s, if they had safety devices at all, had only lap belts, which may have actually made accidents more dangerous.
 Then in 1959, Volvo engineer Nils Bohlin created a three-point seat belt like the one we know today, which adds a shoulder strap to the lap belt.
 It was quickly apparent that this simple device was an enormous leap forward for safety.
-Though Volvo could have kept it proprietary, they instead followed Jonas Salk's example and opened the patent so that all car manufacturers could install the devices.
+Though Volvo could have kept it proprietary, they instead followed Salk's example and opened the patent so that all car manufacturers could install the devices.
 This simple decision cost Volvo millions of dollars, but it has since saved millions of lives.

 You've probably heard that dark chocolate (a cacao content of less than 60 percent) is full of antioxidants, but did you know it's good for your heart as well?
-Studies have shown that dark chocolate can reduce levels of LDL (bad cholesterol) and increase HDL (good cholesterol), making it harder for plaque to build up in your arteries.
+Research shows that dark chocolate can reduce levels of LDL (bad cholesterol) and increase HDL (good cholesterol), making it harder for plaque to build up in your arteries.
 There's also some evidence that it increases blood flow to the brain in the hours after you eat it.
 If you can pass up sugary white or milk chocolate for high-quality dark chocolate, your body will thank you.